Above Header

 Do I Need a Building Permit?

-Do You Need A Permit?
+Do You Need A Building Permit?

 Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, or to cause any such work to be done, shall first make application to the building official and obtain the required permit.

-Typical projects that DO require a permit include (but are not limited to):
+Examples of projects that DO require a permit include (but are not limited to):

 • Additions / Alterations